 Sometimes it is secondary.
-Our health is bad, but if we had enough money we would have one less thing to worry about and we feel our health would improve.
+Perhaps our health is an issue, but if we had enough money we would have one less thing to worry about and we feel our health would improve.
 Perhaps we could pay someone to look after us, or have money for treatments.

 How have I used prosperity scriptures?